About Brucefield estate

 At Slackbrae and at the Schenbothies you can bring your dog with you: they’ll love to explore the scents along the woodland paths, and will be happy to return, ready for a good nap, in the evening.
 Due to the surrounding wildlife and livestock we do ask that you keep your dog on a lead at all times.

-Waitrose, Sainsbury’s, Morrisons and Tesco all deliver to us and we’d be delighted to unpack your shop so all ready in your kitchen on arrival - just let us know in advance.
+Waitrose, Sainsbury’s, Morrisons and Tesco all deliver to us and we’d be delighted to unpack your shop so all ready in your accommodation on arrival.
+Book your delivery slot from 14:00, give the estate office as the address, provide our number as the delivery contact, and confirm with us and we’ll take care of the rest.

 Accessibility